 - Protection from Evil and Good

-And that’s our guide on how to build the best Baldur’s Gate 3 Rogue when starting a new game.
+And that’s our guide on the best Rogue build in Baldur’s Gate 3 when starting a new game.
 If you found this guide helpful, please consider sharing it with other players, and stay tuned to GameSkinny for more builds and tips articles over the coming days.